paeselhz/iac_ds_stack/README.md

 the deployment of Data Science Stacks using Terraform.
 It comprises the following infrastructure:

-* The creation of Packer images with both JupyterLab hosted in **PORT** and RStudio Server hosted in **PORT**, the result of this packer images will be an Amazon Machine Image that can be used multiple times in the future.
+* The creation of Packer images with both JupyterHub hosted in port **8000** and RStudio Server hosted in **8787**, the result of this packer images will be an Amazon Machine Image that can be used multiple times in the future.

-* The creation of a Simple AD and SSM (AWS Systems Manager) to emulate the scenario of a login in both services using Active Directories, this might require some modifications to be used by your personal stack.

 * Creation of a VPC and necessary subnets to ensure that all the infrastructure required by the stack will be available.

-* Finally, when all of that is created, the objective will be to deploy both of these services (JupyterLab and RStudio Server) in an EC2 instance.
+* Finally, when all of that is created, the objective will be to deploy both of these services (JupyterHub and RStudio Server) in an EC2 instance.

 **Disclaimer:** The full stack is AWS oriented, but the solution might be available in other cloud providers.
 It may incur in costs since the whole